Article reviewed by Dr Natalie Brown. Last updated on November 2023

 Ovulation brings other surprising effects: Research from Indiana University’s Kinsey Institute shows that around the time we start ovulating, between day 14 to day 25, we see men’s faces through a different lens.

-A German study cited in Shape shows that the grey matter in our brain grows, particularly in the hippocampus, leading to improved memory, largely because we are pumping out high levels of oestrogen.
-Sadly, this window of opportunity—say, to impress friends with our Jeopardy wisdom—closes quickly once we start ovulating and our oestrogen and testosterone levels decrease.
+A German study cited in Shape shows that the grey matter in our brain grows, particularly in the hippocampus, leading to improved memory, largely because we are pumping out high levels of estrogen.
+Sadly, this window is quite short as once we start ovulating our estrogen and testosterone levels decrease.

-Phase 4 – our mind and mood during the luteal phase
+Phase 4 – mental and emotional health during the luteal phase

-The Luteal phase of your cycle is characterised by the rise of progesterone.
+Hormones: The Luteal phase of your cycle is characterized by the rise of progesterone.
 This is also the stage when many women, 85%, will experience pre-menstrual stress (aka PMS).

-So what’s actually going on in the brain that makes PMS such a struggle?
+So what’s going on in the brain that makes PMS such a struggle?

 It all pretty much comes down to one hormone – progesterone.